 Wärtsilä is a responsible employer, offering employees a workplace where openness, respect, trust, equal opportunities, and scope for personal development prevail.
 Wärtsilä is a signatory of the UN Global Compact initiative and supports the work-related rights defined by the International Labour Organization (ILO).
 Wärtsilä's corporate policy on equal opportunities and fair employment practices creates a common framework for employee practices in all Wärtsilä companies.
 People management processes, tools, and ways of working are developed to ensure consistency across national and organisational boundaries.
 Wärtsilä has a global job grading system and rewarding principles to ensure transparency and fairness for all employees, which are followed by all the entities in Wärtsilä globally.

 Wärtsilä aims at offering employees and contractors a hazard-free working environment, and at minimising the health and safety risks associated with the use of its products and services.
 The company’s occupational health and safety principles are defined in the Code of Conduct, the quality, environmental, health and safety (QEHS) policy, and in the directive on environment, health, and safety (EHS).
 Wärtsilä's units are required to have a management system in place that conforms to the QEHS Policy and the EHS directive.
 In addition to the management system, Wärtsilä companies apply occupational health and safety programmes as required by local legislation.
 Wärtsilä’s aim is to reach a long-term goal of zero injuries.
-In 2017, the corporate lost-time injury frequency rate was 2.48 (2.59).
-To further emphasise the importance of safety within the organisation, Wärtsilä started the ZeroMindset leaders’ occupational health and safety programme during the year.
+In 2018, the corporate lost-time injury frequency rate was 2.50 (2.48).

 Respect for human rights